Inheritance and estate taxes

 €500,000+30%65%70%80%

-Taxes on family businesses transferred in inheritance
+Taxes on family businesses transferred through inheritance

 • Brussels: 3% flat rate (if the company meets certain conditions of employment, investment, and minimum shareholding).

-• Flanders: businesses located within the EU are exempt if the deceased held at least 50% of shares and certain employment conditions met.
+• Flanders: businesses located within the EU are exempt if the deceased held at least 50% of shares and certain employment conditions are met.

 • Wallonia: 3% maximum rate.